SHOCKWAVE THERAPY in CAMBRIDGE, ON

 What is extracorporeal radial shockwave therapy?

-Extracorporeal Shockwave Therapy is a series of high-energy percussions to the affected area.
+Extracorporeal Shockwave Therapy in Cambridge, ON is a series of high-energy percussions to the affected area.
 The shockwave is a physical sound wave “shock”, not an electric one.

 How does it work?